funkybob/django-sniplates/docs/tags.rst

 define reusable "macro" blocks, without having to load a separate widget set.

 As with other tags, you can extend the context by passing keyword arguments.

+.. note:: This tag only works in templates that {% extends %} another template.

 The `flatattrs` filter
 =======================